Girard Science Labs & Student Instruction

 K-2-ETS1-3 | Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.

-First Grade Labs
+1st Grade Labs

-Sound & Light – 4 hours
+Sound & Light (4 hours)

 How do sound and light travel?